 I had 6 too many drinks last night.

 That was a regular occurrence, and then some, ‘back in the day’.
 Always trying so hard to forget.
 And then I stopped.
-I came to the hardcore honest truth about myself.
-Smart enough to know that a path of self-destruction would not lead to anywhere I really wanted to be.
+I came to some honest truths about myself.
+I stopped ignoring that I was smart enough to know that a path of self-destruction would not lead to anywhere I really wanted to be.
 Not rocket science, easier said than done.

-You may have read, a few posts back, that the BSM proposed to me this past New Year’s Eve.
-As per usual I’m getting around to sharing the story of how we met.
-I’m not going to get all mooshad in describing how we fell in love because, well – I don’t feel like rolling that way right now.
+Ours is not a conventional love story.
+This is the the story of how we met.
+I’m not going to get all poetic in describing how we fell in love because, well – I don’t feel like rolling that way right now.
 If you want some of that you can go here, or here to visit some of what my alter-ego produces.
 I am going to give you a brief background about where I was at before we met, about my tour for self-love.
 I also won’t get into all contributing factors about why I was such a mess.
 That would require dissection.
-Dissection which I have waded through, but not necessary to share with the interwebs quite yet.
+Dissection which I have waded through, but not necessary to share with the internets quite yet.
+Perhaps ever.

 This is a common story that lies in the heart of many of us, for all of our various, worthy reasons.
-This is a story about how attaining my own self-love and worth brought me the patience and discretion to not settle in a relationship; to be confident on my own and low and behold, just when I was not looking – unfurl the delightful wrath of a big strappin’, goofy, dark, sensitive, genius folkie love god upon me.
-Muahahaha.
+This is a story about how attaining my own self-love and worth brought me the patience and discretion to not settle in a relationship; to be confident on my own and low and behold, just when I was not looking – unfurl the delightful wrath of a big, strappin’, goofy, dark, sensitive, genius, folkie, love-god upon me.

 Back to the tour.
 This excerpt, from a FB note I wrote a few years ago, after that tour – still rings true today.

-I finally carved out a space in my heart for a sign I tacked up which says, ‘love, freedom and history spoken here’.
-Always thirsty, waiting for more magic to creep in.
+I finally carved out a space in my heart for a sign.
+I tacked it up with big scrawling font stating, ‘love, freedom and history spoken here’.
+Always thirsty, waiting for more juicy magic to creep in.
 I’ve waited through pages of countless books, through slow hands of innumerable clocks, thousands of sunsets, and uncountable blessings and constellations.
-I’ve waded through my days when things were dark and painful and I closed my eyes at night numbed by self-prescriptions, casual comforts, still waiting for magic to happen to me, to heal me.
+I’ve waded through my days when things were dark and painful and I closed my eyes at night numbed by self-prescriptions and casual comforts; still waiting for magic to happen to me, to heal me.

 It’s happened in waves, through beautiful relationships, un-wavering love and acceptance, brutal honesty and a hunger never vanquished to LEARN and love, and nurture (myself and others), some more.